Young Bisexual People's Experiences of Sexual Violence:

 Nicole VanKim received her PhD from the University of Minnesota Twin Cities in Epidemiology, with a focus on social and behavioral epidemiology.
 Her work aims to build an understanding of the behavioral and biological mechanisms that link discrimination and health disparities.
 The majority of her research focuses on the health of sexual minority women, with particular emphasis on health outcomes including chronic diseases (such as type 2 diabetes) and chronic pain.

-Mya Wright is a senior at Mount Holyoke College and is majoring in Psychology with a minor in Statistics.
+Mya Wright is an alum of Mount Holyoke College and was majoring in Psychology with a minor in Statistics.
 She has a deep fondness for narrative research especially those concerning narratives of members of marginalized communities.
 In her free time she loves to read novels, write short stories, and fantasize about her future endeavors.